 Need to Author Safety Data Sheets and Chemical Labels?

 Deerfoot Consulting is the consulting arm of Chemscape Safety Technologies and it has become a trusted and reliable author of Material Safety Data Sheets and now Safety Data Sheets for the Oil and Gas industry in Western Canada.
-Deerfoot Consulting has authored thousands of MSDSs and Chemical Labels since 1989.
-We are proud to provide customized MSDS/ SDS management solutions to the oil and gas industries, which includes the process of authoring MSDS/ SDS Sheets.
+Deerfoot Consulting has authored thousands of SDSs and Chemical Labels since 1989.
+We are proud to provide customized SDS management solutions to the oil and gas industries, which includes the process of authoring SDS Sheets.'

 Deerfoot uses a registered SDS Author – the premier industry standard to classify and author Safety Data Sheets

 Since 2013, Deerfoot has used a registered SDS Author to classify and write GHS Safety Data Sheets (SDSs; the GHS equivalent of SDSs) in anticipation of the implementation of GHS legislation.
 We are well trained and experienced in the required elements and structure of SDS Authoring.
 We can create English and French SDSs and we can also author an SDS to satisfy numerous jurisdictions (i.e. Canada/USA).

 June 1, 2018 is the WHMIS 2015 deadline for Canadian Manufacturers & Suppliers to transition to SDS

 In February 2015 Health Canada amended WHMIS legislation to include the international GHS standards.
 Manufacturers and suppliers now must take steps in reclassifying products, relabeling, and creating Safety Data Sheets or SDSs to replace SDSs.
 The deadline for this transition is June 1, 2018.